gmherb/envtab/README.md

 ## Done

 - Allow passing filter/pattern arg to the listCmd. (done w/ glob)
-- Add support for PATH environemnt variable (done)
+- Add support for PATH environment variable (done)
 - Fix show for PATH environment variable (done)
 - Fix Active/Total spacing in `ls` output when counts are double, or triple digits. (done)
 - Implement `-s|--sensitive` option to the addCmd to optionally encrypt values. (done)